Second in our list of spatial data models is

 Slope and Aspect Rasters

-Raster pyramids are several re-sampled, reduced resolution versions of the original data that allows you to work with raster data faster by only showing the low resolution images (longer ground distance per pixel edge) when you are zoomed out, and the higher resolution image when you are zoomed in.
+Unlike ArcMap's MXD project files, which stored certain display optimizations internally, ArcGIS Pro saves raster pyramids Several re-sampled, reduced resolution versions of the original data that allows you to work with raster data faster by only showing the low resolution images (longer ground distance per pixel edge) when you are zoomed out, and the higher resolution image when you are zoomed in. as auxiliary files alongside the original raster dataset.
+These files typically have an .ovr extension (short for "overview").
+Since they are stored externally, the pyramids remain available for use across multiple projects, preventing the need to rebuild them each time you load the raster.